People are often overwhelmed in the first few days of bereavement, so take your time and think about your options.

 Closeness of contact

-After this, they will expect the person who had the closest contact with the deceased to apply.
+After a live-in partner, the DWP expect the person who had the closest contact with the deceased to apply.
 They categorise family members in the following way:

 - Immediate family members (i.e. parent or adult child)